Value-added tax (VAT)

 All types of intra-Community transactions have to be reported in the periodic Intra-Community List in Hungary.

 Taxpayers registered in Hungary have to submit domestic recapitulative statements regarding incoming B2B invoices that have a VAT content of at least HUF 100,000.
 Taxpayers liable to file the statement may opt to report their transactions even below this threshold to the tax authority.
 If a domestic recapitulative statement has to be prepared (i.e. there are transactions with a VAT amount higher than the referred threshold), the VAT return can only be submitted in electronic form.
-From 1 July 2020, the rules for the supply of data by taxpayers will change significantly, as the HUF 100,000 threshold will be abolished also in case of the invoices should be reported in the Domestic recapitulative statement.
-Under the new regulations, taxpayers’ recapitulative statements are required to include all invoices on the basis of which they exercise the right of deduction of input VAT as well as any document that relates to an invoice which is/was already indicated in the statement and qualifies in fact as invoice whose effect is taken into account in the given period (e.g. modification or credit invoice).
+From 1 July 2020, the rules for the supply of data by taxpayers changed significantly, as the HUF 100,000 threshold was abolished.
+Under the new regulations, taxpayers’ recapitulative statements are required to include all invoices on the basis of which they exercise the right of deduction of input VAT as well as any document that relates to an invoice that is/was already indicated in the statement and qualifies in fact as an invoice whose effect is taken into account in the given period (e.g. modification or credit invoice).

 As of 1 July 2018, taxpayers are required to report to the Hungarian tax authority certain data regarding B2B invoices that are issued by invoicing software and have a VAT content of at least HUF 100,000.
 Such reports have to be made electronically, through an online connection, using a specific XML file format.
-As of 1 July 2020 the HUF 100,000 threshold will be abolished, data shall be provided on all invoices issued by the Company to a domestic taxable person for domestic transactions.
+As of 1 July 2020, the HUF 100,000 threshold was abolished and data shall be provided on all invoices issued by the company to a domestic taxable person for domestic transactions.
 As of 4 January 2021, the range of invoices to be reported will be further expanded, as the data of issued invoices for which the Hungarian invoicing rules are applicable shall be reported towards the tax authority.
 The above mentioned amendment will result in that Intra-Community and Extra-Community transactions will have to be reported and - with a few exceptions – as well as invoices issued to non-taxable persons.

 An Electronic Road Freight Control System (EKAER) number needs to be requested from the tax authority for specific road shipments.
-The taxpayers who do not fulfil this reporting obligation can face serious consequences (e.g. if a taxpayer fails to report or reports an incorrect weight or value data the tax authority is entitled to levy a default penalty of up to 40% of the value of goods transported, and also to seize the goods).
+The taxpayers who do not fulfil this reporting obligation can face serious consequences (e.g. if a taxpayer fails to report or reports an incorrect weight or value data the tax authority is entitled to levy a default penalty of up to 40% of the value of the incorrectly reported goods, and also to seize the goods).

 Group taxation for VAT